Accident Investigation Training | Sponsored by Motorcycle Safety Lawyers®

-- We’ve also partnered with well known certified ASM Instructor Gina Woods from Open Road Radio to bring these classes to the Illinois and Indiana area.
+- We’ve also partnered with certified ASM Instructors to bring these classes to the Illinois and Indiana area.

 - We take care of over half of the $85 cost, meaning each student or organization participating pays only $35.

-- At the end of the course, each student receives an ASM Course certificate, appropriate patch and takes home invaluable education when it comes to accident scene management.
+- At the end of the course, each student receives an ASM Course certificate, an appropriate patch, and takes home invaluable education when it comes to accident scene management.

 Interesting In Hosting A Course?